ReviversMC/the-mod-index-api/README.md

 [![Release](https://jitpack.io/v/ReviversMC/the-mod-index.svg)]

 This is meant as a Java/other JVM languages api to access [the-mod-index](https://github.com/reviversmc/the-mod-index).
 It will be officially maintained by ReviversMC.
+We follow the versioning scheme of `index version-api version`.
 Get it on Jitpack!
 The api does rely on 2 dependencies in order to work:
 - [Moshi by Square](https://github.com/square/moshi/)